BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

 Next, cite wrode… Oops I mean, write code… that will prompt for the user’s nast lame… Oops I mean, last name… then generate a [Spoonerism](https://en.wikipedia.org/wiki/Spoonerism) using their first and last name.
 For example, Brilliard Hadley, Jeve Stobs, Fran Sancisco.
 Create a method called findFirstVowel that takes a string as argument and returns the index of the first vowel or returns 0 if no vowels.
 Create a method called vowelName that takes a string like “Bradley” as argument, calls findFirstVowel, and returns “adley”.
 In your main method, use getVowelName to help you.

-define a static function named findFirstVowel() that requires parameter inputWord and returns an int
+Define a static function named findFirstVowel() that requires parameter inputWord and returns an int

 - create a string named vowels that is "aeiouy"
   - create a counter starts at 0